ChaseNaidoo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

   - Results should display the score and the name (in this order)
   - Records should be listed by descending score

+# 100-move_to_utf8.sql
+- Script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server.
+  - Database hbtn_0c_0
+  - Table first_table
+  - Field name in first_table

+# 101-avg_temperatures.sql
+- Sscript that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).

+# 102-top_city.sql
+- Script that displays the top 3 of cities temperature during July and August ordered by temperature (descending).

+# 103-max_state.sql
+- Script that displays the max temperature of each state (ordered by State name).